LeanKit-Labs/daedalus/README.md

 Once you've cloned from your fork, you should be able to run `npm install` and get all dependencies.
 This library uses gulp, gulp mocha, should, redis, riaktive and wascally.

 ### Consul setup
-The way I have this set up locally is one Consul node in bootstrap mode and one Consul in agent mode joined to it.
-The tests expect to talk to the agent node.
-Having a proper Consul cluster with a local agent should also work just fine.

-All tests assume dc1.
-If you'd like the tests to use a different DC, set the CONSUL_DC environment variable.
+Because the specs need a pristine datacenter to work in, you'll need to set up a data center using the scripts and config files provided in the ./consul directory.
+They use non-standard ports so that if you already have a local consul cluster working, this shouldn't interfere with it.
+It's a chore to set it up, but as soon as I started working on other projects using a normal dev cluster, it broke the specs.

 ### Tests
 Right now I only have integration tests.
 You can run these with `gulp integration`.
-Eventually I hope to provide some unit test coverage to specific modules so that over time it's easier to work on w/o having to have Consul up the entire time.
+Eventually I hope to provide some unit test coverage to specific modules so that over time it's easier to work on w/o having to have the specific Consul setup.

 Even with unit tests, PRs that fail the integration tests will not be merged.